jarmo/candalf/README.md

 does everything split it into multiple smaller logical ones.

-* Keep in mind that spells are applied in the order of declaration in the spell book script and no spells are cast after one fails.
+* Keep in mind that spells are applied in the order of declaration in the spell book script and no spells are cast after the one that fails.

 * When casting of a spell fails then pay close attention at what step did it fail because all previously executed commands in that spell script will be executed again on retry.